Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Validation

 \subsection{Memory Footprint Validation}

-For memory‑footprint validation, we fed \sys‑synthesized graphs to ASTRA‑Sim~\cite{astraSim}, extending its native Chakra‑format workload feeder\footnote{ASTRA‑Sim natively consumes execution traces in the Chakra format.} to track memory usage over the simulation lifetime.
+For memory‑footprint validation, we fed \sys‑synthesized graphs to the Chakra trace parser provided by MLCommons Chakra~\cite{chakra-wg}.
+We replayed the graphs via ASTRA‑Sim~\cite{astraSim}, extending it to track memory usage over the simulation lifetime.
 Our modifications enable ASTRA‑Sim to utilize tensor metadata (e.g., name, size) from \sys graphs when generating tensor read/write events.
 These events are then post‑processed to determine each tensor’s lifetime, from creation to last use, assuming garbage collection immediately thereafter.

 \autoref{tab:mem_profile} compares per-device peak memory usage across different hardware configurations, models, and parallelization strategies, using both measured traces and \sys‑synthesized execution graphs.
 On average, the simulated peak memory usage is about 2GB lower than the measured value.
-This discrepancy primarily arises from PyTorch’s CUDA initialization, which consumes roughly 1GB of VRAM and also from delays in actual tensor garbage collection.
+This discrepancy primarily arises from PyTorch’s CUDA initialization, which consumes roughly 1GB of VRAM, and from delays in actual tensor garbage collection.
 After excluding this initialization overhead, the memory footprint predicted by \sys accounts for approximately 97\% of the measured footprint on average.
 This inaccuracy is within acceptable bounds for our targeted large‑scale simulations, with the error rate decreasing as model size increases (\autoref{tab:mem_profile}).